kdbinsidebrains/site/_pages/about.md

 ## Feel grateful?

-The project was initially designed to cover small need but moved to very complex now that takes some time for supporting and bringing new features.
+The project was initially designed to cover a small need but moved to very complex now that takes some time for supporting and bringing new features.
 I am always happy to receive any thanks, and you can always buy me [a cup of tea with PayPal](https://www.paypal.com/donate/?hosted_button_id=C3LPP5FJ9T5NJ):